McManford/UnrealCardanoPlugin/README.md

 - ✅ Restore a wallet address from an **existing 24-word mnemonic phrase** and password combination.
 - ✅ Retrieve the **Lovelace and token balance** using the [Koios API](https://api.koios.rest) and Ogmios.
 - ✅ Mac, Android, iOS, and other platform libraries added.
-  - Runtime: Tested on iPhone XS (iOS 18), AppleTV 4K (tvOS), and Android Galaxy S22 Ultra (Arm64 - Android 14).
+  - Runtime: Tested on iPhone XS (iOS 18), AppleTV 4K (tvOS), and Android Galaxy S22 Ultra (Android 14).
   - Editor: Tested and supports Unreal Engine version 4.27 on Windows and MacOS.
 - ✅ Example code using [cardano-wallet API service](https://github.com/cardano-foundation/cardano-wallet).